PupoSDC/POC-next-ssr-media-queries/README.md

 - With correct default value, we can do "mobile first", guaranteeing the ideal layout for the critical scenario
 - No useless HTML sent on first render
+- Since only half of the three is computed, no useless requests are fired

 The bad: